Recapping a Wild Week

 This past week featured two of my favorite events: the start of the NCAA basketball tournament and St. Patrick’s Day.
 If you are a sports fan and Irish (I’m both), it’s about as good as it gets!
 And the tournament this past weekend proved to be one of the most interesting in recent years: in the first round, there were 13 upsets (defined as a lower-seeded team winning versus a higher-seeded team), tied for the most ever in tournament history.
-The number of double-digit seeds (teams seeded 10th through 16th) that won also set a record (10 double-digit seeds won, eclipsing the previous record of 9).
-In other words, it’s been an exciting and unpredictable start to one of the biggest events on the US sporting calendar.
+The number of double-digit seeds (teams seeded 10th through 16th) that won also set a record.
+It’s undoubtedly been an exciting and unpredictable start to one of the biggest events on the US sporting calendar.

 One reason the NCAA tournament is so engaging is that it pits underdogs versus favorites in a winner-take-all format.
-And it’s not that the underdogs are sentimentally chosen or that it comes from an arbitrary feeling—the seeding process tells you exactly how the teams are ranked, so when a team like #15 Middle Tennessee State faces #2 Michigan State, there’s no question that MTSU is the underdog, and that’s why when Middle Tennessee won it was a huge shock.
+And it’s not that the underdogs are sentimentally chosen or that it comes from an arbitrary feeling.
+The seeding process tells you exactly how the teams are ranked, so when a team like #15 Middle Tennessee State faces #2 Michigan State, there’s no question that MTSU is the underdog.
+That’s why it was a huge shock when Middle Tennessee won.

 The thing that fascinates me about the seedings is that the lower-ranked teams—specifically those ranked #12 or lower—walk in knowing they are heavy underdogs.
-They know they are facing an uphill battle against teams that have proven themselves over the course of a year and are considered one of the 20 best in the country.
+They know they face an uphill battle against teams that proved themselves over the course of a year as one of the 20 best in the country.
 It’s a tall order for these lower-ranked teams to win, or even be competitive.
-And sometimes, those teams are outmatched and the game isn’t competitive at all (for example, #1 Oregon crushed #16 Holy Cross, 91-52).
+And sometimes, those teams are outmatched and the game isn’t competitive at all.
+For example, #1 Oregon crushed #16 Holy Cross, 91-52.
 But in many cases, the lower-ranked team seriously challenges the higher-ranked team, or outright wins (the aforementioned Michigan State upset, or #14 Stephen F. Austin’s win over #3 West Virginia (both of which crushed my bracket)).